 A student can customize a major or minor course of study based on individual academic interests and professional objectives.
 Individualized majors and minors are intended for those students whose academic interests cannot be pursued by following established majors and minors.
 Students interested in an individualized major or minor must obtain approval from their faculty advisor and two other sponsoring faculty members.
-All individualized majors and minors must meet the minimum standards for majors and minors established in the College Catalog.
+All individualized majors and minors established in the College Catalog.
 Applications for an individualized major or minor must be submitted to the Curriculum Committee for approval by the end of the sophomore year, or by the end of the first semester after transfer.